SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 This target is interpreted to cover research about

-* Increasing the number of youths and adults who have relevant skills for employment and entrepreneurship
+* Relevant skills for employment and entrepreneurship
-* Improvement of ICT skills and employability
+* ICT skills and employability

 This query consists of 4 phrases.
 The first two cover skills at an overriding level, the third core skills as defined by the UN International Labor Organisation, and the fourth ICT skills.
 In order to limit the search to research concerning opportunities for employment, and avoid articles about employees/employers and their (needs for) development in jobs and workplaces, only "employability" and "employment" are used alongside jobs and entrepreneurship.
 The term "work" is not included as it gives too much noise.